VincentPeng-Web/VincentPeng-Web.github.io/README.md

 ## About me

-I am currently a senior undergraduate at the University of Colorado Boulder majoring in physics and a minor in statistics and business.
+I am currently a senior undergraduate at the University of Colorado Boulder studying physics and statistics.
+I particulary enjoy coding for data analysis and machine learning topics.
+During my free time I enjoy playing chess and the guitar.
+On the bottom is a list of my projects I've done over the last few years.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+## Projects

+### Solar System Simular Project

+This project was about modeling the solar system and asterioids in python to analyze asteroid-earth collision probablities within a 10 year time frame.
+Another part of the project was to create a function for the projection of Halley's Comet using the equtions of motion.
+I added test functions for these projections to confirm the physics worked out.

 ```markdown
 Syntax highlighted code block